green-llama/helm-glerp/README.md

 PVC:

-- `erpnext` persistent volume claim is used to allocate volume for sites and config deployed with this release
+- `glerp` persistent volume claim is used to allocate volume for sites and config deployed with this release
-- `erpnext-logs` persistent volume claim is used to allocate volume for logs
+- `glerp-logs` persistent volume claim is used to allocate volume for logs

 Secrets: